dgkingsway/PROJECT-CERP-y/README.md

-# CERP - Computer Automation for Disabled People Using Python
+# CERP-y - Computer Automation for Disabled People Using Python

 ## Overview
 CERP (Computer Automation for Disabled People) is a voice-activated automation tool designed to assist individuals with motor disabilities in operating a computer more efficiently.
 By integrating voice commands, automation, and accessibility features, CERP enhances usability for those with limited mobility.